Tree Huggers Wanted

 Practices You Will Experience

-Each Dharma Wilding session weaves together short, accessible guided practices drawn from the 18 original exercises Rev. Lewis developed—practices that will be featured in his upcoming book.
+Each Dharma Wilding session weaves together short, accessible guided meditative practices drawn from the 18 original exercises Rev. Lewis developed—practices that will be featured in his upcoming book.
 Examples include:

 - Tree Hugging Meditation